Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 • Import license (where applicable).

 • Inspection certificate issued by the General Administration of Quality Supervision.
-Inspection, and Quarantine (AQSIQ) or its local bureau (where applicable).
+Inspection and Quarantine (AQSIQ) or its local bureau (where applicable).

 • Other safety or quality licenses.